An improper estimator with optimal excess risk in misspecified density estimation and logistic regression: Conclusion

-On a more general note, statistical learning with logarithmic loss (that is, misspecified Kullback-Leibler density estimation) possesses specific properties, which can be exploited to obtain more precise results than generic approaches applicable to general loss functions (which often suffer from the unboundedness of logarithmic loss).
-This has been exploited successfully in the sequential case where cumulative criteria are considered \cite{merhav1998universal,cesabianchi2006plg}; while the present work provides similar guarantees for the statistical learning setting, we expect that further advances are possible on this subject.
+On a more general note, density estimation under Kullback-Leibler risk possesses specific properties, which can be exploited to obtain more precise results than generic approaches applicable to general loss functions (which often suffer from the unboundedness of logarithmic loss).
+This has been successfully exploited in the sequential case, where cumulative criteria are considered.
+Beyond the present work, we expect that further advances are possible in the statistical setting.
+In particular, the idea of using a notion of leverage to quantify uncertainty for conditional density estimation, as done by SMP, as an alternative to Bayesian posteriors, may have broader applicability beyond the models we consider.